0xPARC/0xparc-intro-book/easy/src/ot.typ

 Bob wants to request the $i$-th message, without letting Alice learn anything about the value of $i$.
 Alice wants to send Bob $x_i$, without letting him learn anything about the other $n-1$ messages.
-This process is called "oblivious transfer":
-Alice transfers a single message to Bob, but she remains oblivious as to which message she has transferred.
+Such a procotol is an _oblivious transfer (OT)": Alice transfers a single message to Bob, but she remains oblivious as to which message she has transferred.
 We'll see two simple protocols to achieve this.

-(In fact, for two-party computation, we only "1-of-2 oblivious transfer":
+(In fact, for two-party computation, we only need "1-of-2 OT":
 Alice has $x_1$ and $x_2$, and she wants to send one of those two to Bob.
-But 1-of-$n$ isn't any harder, so we'll do 1-of-$n$.)
+But "1-of-$n$ OT" isn't any harder, so we'll do 1-of-$n$.)

 == Commutative encryption